-Held at the Academy’s campuses and locations around the work, the Three-Week HD Film Summer Camp is film school distilled to its essence.
-Students will experience each aspect of the filmmaking process from creating the story to screening your finished film for an audience.
+Held at the Academy’s campuses and locations around the work, the summer 3-Week Filmmaking Camp for teens is film school distilled to its essence.
+Students will experience each aspect of the filmmaking process from creating the story to screening their finished film for an audience.

-The Three-Week Film is structured around the production of two short films of increasing complexity.
+The 3-Week Filmmaking Camp is structured around the production of two short films of increasing complexity.

 Students’ days are spent either in class or on set learning how to apply what they’ve learned from their instructors in supervised workshops.
-Each student writes, directs, shoots and edits his or her own films using a professional HD digital video cameras and Final Cut digital editing software.
-Through a series of hands-on and intensive classes on production, editing, writing, cinematography, and directing provide students with an introduction to the various creative and technical demands of the moving image.
+Each student writes, directs, shoots and edits his or her own films using a professional HD digital video cameras and industry-standard digital editing software.
+Through a series of hands-on and intensive classes on production, editing, writing, cinematography, and directing, we provide students with an introduction to the various creative and technical demands of the moving image.
 During the camp, students have each one of their films screened and critique in class with their faculty member.

 During the camp’s three weeks, students take a wide range of classes meant to expose them to the essential facets of filmmaking.
 Students can expect to attend the following classes.